-Fall is right around the corner and kids are headed back to school.
-What might come home with your child beyond homework and stories about their adventures?
-Children are susceptible to illnesses that adults often are not familiar with – until their child gets sick or is exposed to a sick playmate, or they get a letter warning of a contagious illness in the classroom.
+If you’re the caregiver of a school-aged child, you probably spend just as much time monitoring your child’s health as you do their homework and screentime.
+Children are susceptible to illnesses that adults may not be familiar with – until their child gets sick or is exposed to a sick playmate, or they get a letter warning of a contagious illness in the classroom.

 Respiratory syncytial virus causes common cold symptoms in older children and adults, but this illness can range from mild to very severe in young children.
 Children commonly have a lot of congestion and a cough and fever.
 RSV frequently affects the lungs of young children, causing wheezing and difficulty breathing.
 It also may be difficult to keep infants adequately hydrated.
 Medical attention is sometimes necessary and occasionally infants require hospitalization.
 Symptoms usually show up two to eight days after exposure.

 This viral illness (caused by human herpesvirus 6 & 7) usually affects children under age 3.
-It begins with a sudden high fever (around 103 degrees) for two or more days.
-Mild congestion and a cough are also common.
+It begins with a sudden high fever (around 103 degrees F) for two or more days.
+Mild congestion and cough are also common.
 The fever ends abruptly while a patchy pink or red rash (that briefly turns white when touched) develops, beginning on the chest.
-Ten to 15 percent of children may have febrile seizures during the fever phase.
+Ten to 15% of children may have febrile seizures during the fever phase.
 A child who is exposed and susceptible to roseola will develop symptoms within two weeks.

 Viral respiratory illnesses cause cold symptoms only in most people, but some (most commonly parainfluenza virus) can cause airway inflammation near the voicebox in children under 6.
 Children with croup abruptly develop a deep barking cough, which often is worst in the middle of the night.
 A hoarse voice, congestion and fever are also common.
 More severe airway inflammation can cause stridor (a harsh, tight sound during inhalation), shortness of breath and breathing difficulty.
 Symptoms improve significantly during the day and resolve within a week.
 This condition is often mild, but medical attention is recommended if a child has difficulty breathing.
 Illness usually begins two to five days after exposure.